 Price: Under $1000 | Body: Mahogany | Body Shape: ICR Shape | Color: Artic Dream (ADR), Ice Crimson Red (ICR) | Neck: 3-piece mahogany (set thru) | Fingerboard: Rosewood | Frets: 24 Medium Jumbo | Nut Width: 42 mm | Scale Length: 25.5inch | Neck Pickup: Sterling Ceramic Humbucker | Bridge Pickup: Sterling Ceramic Humbucker | Bridge: Modern Tremolo | Active EQ: No | Gig Bag: Deluxe Sterling Gig Bag | Stock Strings: EB 2221 Regular Slinky |

-If Petrucci’s tone and playing inspires you and can’t afford the USA-made MM Majesty, you can get the MAJ100 under $1000.
-It’s a “stripped down” version with a similar overall design.
-You’ve still got the lithe basswood body, the svelte set-thru mahogany neck, the 12db boost with a different set of pickups.
+If Petrucci’s tone and playing inspires you and you can’t stretch your budget to the USA-made MM Majesty, you can still pick up a Sterling by Music Man MAJ100 John Petrucci Signature for around $1000.
+It’s a stripped-down version with a similar overall design, including a unique basswood body, a set-thru mahogany neck, and a 12db boost feature.

 Price: Under $1000 | Body: Poplar burl top with Swamp ash/mahogany | Body Shape: Solid Body | Color: Surreal Black Burst (SKB) | Neck: 3-piece Maple/Bubinga | Fingerboard: Ebony | Frets: 24 Medium Jumbo | Nut Width: 42 mm | Scale Length: 26.5inch | Neck Pickup: DiMarzio Fusion Edge Humbucker | Bridge Pickup: DiMarzio Fusion Edge Humbucker | Bridge: Gibraltar Standard II | Active EQ: No | Gig Bag: Deluxe Sterling Gig Bag | Stock Strings: Stock Strings (.010-.046) |

-The RGD model we’ve picked has all the features of a premium guitar without breaching the $1000 mark.
-It is part of their made-for-metal Iron Label lineup with an asymmetric Poplar Burl top pitted against a layered ash/mahogany body.
-To begin with, the asymmetrical Poplar Burl top looks far too gorgeous to be captured in a photograph.
+The Ibanez RGD Iron Label RGDIX6PB has all the features of a premium guitar but still sits under the $1000 mark.
+It’s part of their made-for-metal Iron Label lineup and features an asymmetric Poplar Burl top against a layered ash/mahogany body that looks incredible.

-However, the Fusion Edge pups are where the real value lies.
-DiMarzio made these humbuckers in collaboration with Ibanez for the Iron Label product line.
-They are crisp, clear and cut like a knife – a really sharp knife.
-The tight lows and resounding “ready-for-metal” tone is veritable pristine; ready for anything you intend to throw at it.
+While the neck and body were impressive, we thought that the Fusion Edge pickups were where the real value lies.
+DiMarzio made these humbuckers in collaboration with Ibanez for the Iron Label product line, and they were crisp, clear, and cut like a knife.
+The tight lows and thick metal tone was genuinely fantastic and capable of handling anything we were able to throw at it.

-The high gain tones are gritty and gnarly and the mids remain rich throughout all the tweaking and twirling of knobs.
-The tone is incredulously clean in low tunings with focused bass and sparkly highs.
-We’d wager a bet that this model (and series in general) might become a mainstay that will win over metal guitarists for years to come.
-The guitar ships tuned a step down and works fine with 10s in standard tuning, however if you find it too tight you can drop to 9s.
+The high-gain tones were gritty and gnarly, and the mids were insanely rich.
+The tone was incredibly clean in drop tunings, with focused bass and sparkly highs.
+The guitar actually shipped tuned a step down, and worked fine with 10s in standard tuning, although if you find it too tight, you can drop to 9s.

 Price: Under $1000 | Body: Mahogany | Body Shape: C-1 | Color: Black Cherry | Neck: 3-pc Mahogany (Bolt-on) | Fingerboard: Rosewood | Frets: 24 XJ | Nut Width: 42mm | Scale Length: 25.5inch | Neck Pickup: EG 89R | Bridge Pickup: EMG81TW | Bridge: Tone Pros T3BT | Active EQ: Yes | Gig Bag: Not Included | Stock Strings: EB Regular Slinky 2221 (.010-.046) |

 The C-1 Hellraiser is the OG double-cut super strat body shape with a carved top that went on to inspire the Ibanez SZ series guitars.
-You’ve got the multi-ply abalone binding, the black hardware, the soft bevel carved on the quilted maple and the list goes on.
-This guitar looks great (not just for the price) and the construction/finish is hard to fault.
+It had multi-ply abalone binding, black hardware, and a beautiful soft bevel carved on the quilted maple top.
+This guitar looked great (not just for the price), and the construction quality and finish were hard to fault.

-The mahogany neck and body are the back bone of its rich and warm vibrations.
-They balance out the treble-happy EMG pups brilliantly.
-This is an exemplary pairing of tone woods and electronics – an impeccable union that yields a well-balanced tone.
+The mahogany neck and body are the backbone of its rich and warm tone.
+They balanced out the (notoriously) treble-happy EMG pickups brilliantly, resulting in a particularly well-rounded tone.

-Once again, Schecter’s 3-piece set-in neck with a 14” inch radius sets a benchmark for playability and feel in this price bracket.
-It has the perfect width, a solid thin-C shape profile and a short heel.
-The uniform neck thickness and the heel ramp make it ideal for speed and upper fret access.
-Although, it may lead you to ponder how killer this axe would be with an ebony fingerboard.
+Once again, Schecter’s 3-piece set mahogany neck with a 14-inch radius delivered big in terms of playability and feel in this price bracket.
+It had just about the perfect width, a solid thin-C shape profile, and a short heel.
+The uniform neck thickness and the heel ramp made it ideal for speed and upper fret access.

-The EMG actives are an exceedingly familiar tone in metal music – powerful, aggressive, and well-defined.
-The note definition is sharp as hell and the 81TW / 89R can be coil-split to obtain a massive range of tones.
-In fact, we prefer the 89R (R= Reversed coil orientation) to the standard 89 because it can be used to get a Strat-like tone which adds to the versatility of the clean tones.
+The EMG actives are a familiar tone in metal – powerful, aggressive, and well-defined.
+The note definition was super sharp, and the 81TW / 89R was actually able to be coil-split, giving us a massive range of tones.
+In fact, we think we preferred the 89R (R= Reversed coil orientation) to the standard 89 because we found that we were able to get a chimey Strat-like tone when playing clean, which further added to the versatility of the guitar.